Freeze brand: Pat Farrell's Alpha-Angle Freeze Mark

-These facts spurred Pat Farrell, wife of the inventor of cryobranding, to create the Alpha-Angle Freeze Mark in the early 1970s.
+These facts spurred Pat Farrell, wife of the inventor of Cryo-branding, to create the Alpha-Angle Freeze Mark in the early 1970s.
 Her goal was a set of symbols that could produce unique brands, remained legible for longer than alphanumeric brands, could not easily be tampered with, and reduced the number of branding irons that must be carried into the field.
 The Alpha-Angle Freeze Mark is composed of symbols representing 46 US States and the Federal Government as well as 20 breeds of horse.